cmcntsh/UseChatGPtEdit/README.md

 ### Useful prompts

 * You are editing a scholarly paper.
 Provide responses that use a scholarly tone and complete explanations.
-Improve this paragraph: [Paste text here.]
+Improve this [section, paragraph, sentence, etc.]: [Paste text here.]
+* Paraphrase the text using more academic and scientific language.
+Use a neutral tone and avoid repetitions of words and phrases.

 ### Critique a paragraph.